Investigating Gender Euphoria and Dysphoria on TikTok: Characterization and Comparison: Analysis

-As expected, the terms “gender dysphoria” and “dysphoria” are more common in the dysphoria sample (Figure~\ref{fig:wordCloud_desc_eu}, and the words “gender euphoria” and “euphoria” appeared more prominently in the euphoria sample (Figure~\ref{fig:wordCloud_desc_dys}).
-Interestingly, the phrase “gender euphoria” is visible within the gender dysphoria cloud, but the term gender dysphoria is not present in the gender euphoria word cloud.
-This could indicate a desire for gender euphoria when experiencing dysphoria, or at least a cognizance or recognition of the experience of gender euphoria while in the throes of gender dysphoria, but a complete negation of dysphoria when experiencing gender euphoria.

 Spearman’s coefficient for video descriptions shows a positive correlation with $k$ (see Figure~\ref{fig:spearman_desc}).
-This indicates that when $k$ is small, the top-$k$ words in one dataset have very different ranks in the other dataset.
-Because \#gendereuphoria and \#genderdysphoria are two different hashtags, the most frequently used words in the video title to describe the two hashtags are different, as expected.
-As $k$ increases, Spearman’s correlation score also increases, which indicates that on a slightly larger scale, as the frequency range in video creators describing the same gender phenomenon increases, the difference in the terms they use diminishes.
-In other words, there are broad similarities in how creators title TikToks about gender dysphoria and gender euphoria online.
+When $k$ is small, the top-$k$ words in one dataset have very different ranks in the other dataset.
+As $k$ increases, Spearman’s correlation score also increases, indicating that on a larger scale, the difference diminishes.
+This shows broad similarities in how creators title TikToks about gender dysphoria and gender euphoria.

+Figure~\ref{fig:spearman_desc_eu} and~\ref{fig:spearman_desc_dys} demonstrate that while the top-$k$ words for gender euphoria and gender dysphoria are different at smaller $k$ values, the correlation increases with larger $k$ values.
+This indicates that although specific terms differ initially, broader similarities emerge as more terms are considered, reflecting common themes in how creators title their TikToks about gender experiences.
+The data suggest that the frequency range in video descriptions for both hashtags tends to converge, highlighting the interconnected nature of gender-related content on TikTok.